Python-BI-2023/HW4_Functions2/README.md

 - translate aa sequences from one-letter to three-letter code
 - calculate total amount of each amino acid in the sequences
 - make DNA based codon optimization for the introduced amino acid sequences with the support for 3 cell types: Esherichia coli, Pichia pastoris, Mouse
 - calculate length of amino acid sequences
+- count the number of atoms of each type in a sequence (brutto formula)

 ## Technology: